LD-Reborn/embeddingsearch/docs/Indexer.md

   }
 ```
 ## Call types
+- `runonce`
+  - What does it do: The script gets called once at startup.
+Use this if you need a main loop.
+  - (Remember the call runs in `update()` like the others!)
+  - Parameters: None
 - `interval`
     - What does it do: The script gets called periodically based on the specified `Interval` parameter.
     - Parameters: